-That the new members' farmers must wait until 2013 to receive the same level of support farmers from current members receive (they will start at 25 percent of current EU levels in 2004) further aggravates the above-mentioned difficulties.
-This fact is critical for countries in which agriculture still represents a large proportion of their economies (58.9 percent of the Polish territory is devoted to agricultural operations, and two out of ten Polish are farmers contributing only 3.4 percent to the country's GDP).
-All of this is in a hard economic context in which two out of ten Polish are unemployed, Slovenia unemployment is 19.4 percent, and Lithuania unemployment is 16.5 percent.
-In addition, public deficits are high (5.6 percent of GDP in Slovakia, or 5.5 percent in the Czech Republic)
+These difficulties will be further aggravated by the fact that the new members' farmers will have to wait until 2013 to receive the same level of support that farmers from current members receive (they will start at 25% of current EU levels in 2004).
+This is critical for countries in which agriculture still represents a large proportion of their economies (58.9% percent of the Polish territory is devoted to agricultural operations, and two out of ten Poles are farmers, contributing only 3.4% to the country's GDP).
+All of these factors fall within a hard economic context in which two out of ten Poles are unemployed, in Slovenia unemployment is 19.4%, and it is 16.5% in Lithuania.
+In addition, public deficits are also high (5.6% of GDP in Slovakia and 5.5% in the Czech Republic).

 A key additional concern is the increasing growth of disenchantment within the new member states over EU integration.
-Whereas a few years ago support was widespread and the assumption within the EU was that the biggest obstacles would come inside the existing union (according to Eurobarometer in 2001, only 44 percent of Europeans supported enlargement and expressed concerns over the costs of admitting the new states, as well as fears about labor migration), disillusionment over the accession conditions and the costs of structural reforms necessary for EU membership as well as fears of being swamped by foreign capital and influence have led to increasing discontent among the citizens of the new members states, growing Euroscepticism, and the rise of anti-EU voices.
-Sensitive issues such as domestic concerns (e.g., high levels of unemployment, or the unpopularity of local governments), farm subsidies, Cyprus, immigration, the Benes decrees, the Sudetenland dispute, or possible demands from former owners of property expropriated by Nazis and Communists in some countries have been further soured by the global economic slowdown and the accession conditions (particularly the decision to limit migration during the first 7 years).
-According to Eurobarometer support for enlargement is running at about 65 percent (with support ranging from 80 percent in Hungary and 60 percent in Poland, to barely 50 percent in the Czech Republic), but given increasing political resentment, there is a serious risk that one (or more) of the new members may vote 'no' in the forthcoming accession referendums, particularly if voters decide to stay away from the polls.
+While a few years ago support was widespread and the assumption within the EU was that the biggest obstacles would come inside the existing union (according to Eurobarometer in 2001 only 44% of Europeans supported enlargement and expressed concerns over the costs of admitting the new states, as well as fears about labor migration), disillusionment over the accession conditions and the costs of structural reforms necessary for EU membership as well as fears of being swamped by foreign capital and influence have led to increasing discontent among the citizens of the new members states, growing Euroskepticism and the rise of anti-EU voices.
+Sensitive topics such as domestic issues (i.e., high levels of unemployment and the unpopularity of local governments), farm subsidies, Cyprus, immigration, the Benes decrees, the Sudetenland dispute, or possible demands from former owners of property expropriated by Nazis and Communists in some countries, have been further soured by the global economic slowdown and the accession conditions (particularly the decision to limit migration during the first seven years).
+According to Eurobarometer, support for enlargement is running at about 65% (with support ranging from 80% in Hungary and 60% in Poland, to barely 50% in the Czech Republic), but given increasing political resentment, there is a serious risk that one (or more) of the new members may vote "no" in the forthcoming accession referendums, particularly if voters decide to stay away from the polls.
 Approval is no longer a certainty.
+33